Liodeus/liodeus.github.io/_posts/2020-07-26-valentine.md

   0150: 6D 56 30 61 47 56 6F 65 58 42 6C 43 67 3D 3D 29  mV0aGVoeXBlCg==)
 ```

-It seems to work, I can see a variable named text which looks like base64 :
+It seems to work, I can see a variable, named text which looks like base64 :

 ```
 $text=aGVhcnRibGVlZGJlbGlldmV0aGVoeXBlCg==